gardener/sow/README.md

   appropriate order together with their dedicated configuration settings.
   The plugins might access and provide own instance specific state information.
   (For example a `terraform.thstate` file).
-6. the `export.yaml`is processed together with the actual generated deployment manifest and all other stubs (except the state.yaml) to generate the contract information for using components.
+6. the optional `export.yaml` is processed together with the actual generated deployment manifest and all other stubs (except the state.yaml) to generate the contract information for using components.
 The effective `state.yaml` is stored in the `export` folder of the component.